 The CSB shall implement and maintain an electronic health record (EHR) that has been fully certified and is listed by the Office of the National Coordinator for Health Information Technology-Authorized Testing and Certification Body to improve the quality and accessibility of services, streamline, and reduce duplicate reporting and documentation requirements, obtain reimbursement for services, and exchange data with the Department and its state hospitals and training centers and other CSB.

-Reporting RequirementsDBHDS will utilize national standard CPT and HCPCS coding to identify services rendered by CSBs.
-An aggregation model linking commonly-used CPT/HCPCS codes and modifiers with program areas for funding purposes is in development and the latest version is available at xxxx.dbhds.virginia.gov.sThese data are defined in various areas of this Agreement including Exhibit G and Exhibits D.
+Reporting Requirements

+CSBs are required to report data to DBHDS related to program services funded in part or in whole by state and/or federal funds and in accordance with Appendix D: User Acceptance Testing Process of Addendum I - Administrative Requirements and Processes and Procedures

+.

 For purposes of reporting to the Department, the CSB shall comply with State Board Policy 1030 and shall:

-Provide monthly Community Consumer Submission (CCS) extracts that report individual characteristic and service data to the Department, as required by § 37.2- 508 or § 37.2-608 of the Code, the federal Substance Abuse and Mental Health Services Administration, and Part C of Title XIX of the Public Health Services Act - Block Grants, § 1943 (a) (3) and § 1971 and § 1949, as amended by Public Law 106- 310, and as permitted under 45 CFR §§ 164.506 (c) (1) and (3) and 164.512 (a) (1) and (d) of the HIPAA regulations and §32.1-127.1:03.D (6) of the Code, and as defined in the current Data Reporting Mechanism specifications, including the current Business Rules.
+Report individual characteristic and service data to the Department, as required by § 37.2- 508 or § 37.2-608 of the Code, the federal Substance Abuse and Mental Health Services Administration, and Part C of Title XIX of the Public Health Services Act - Block Grants, § 1943 (a) (3) and § 1971 and § 1949, as amended by Public Law 106- 310, and as permitted under 45 CFR §§ 164.506 (c) (1) and (3) and 164.512 (a) (1) and (d) of the HIPAA regulations and §32.1-127.1:03.D (6) of the Code, and as defined in the current Data Reporting Mechanism specifications, including the current Business Rules.

-Follow the current Core Services Taxonomy and Data Reporting Mechanism specifications, when responding to reporting requirements established by the Department.
+Follow the current Data Reporting Mechanism specifications, when responding to reporting requirements established by the Department.

 Complete the National Survey of Substance Abuse Treatment Services (N-SSATS) annually that is used to compile and update the National Directory of Drug and Alcohol Abuse Treatment Programs and the on-line Substance Abuse Treatment Facility Locator.

-Follow the user acceptance testing process described in Appendix D of the CSB Administrative Requirements for new Data Reporting Mechanism releases and participate in the user acceptance testing process when requested to do so by the Department.
+Follow the user acceptance testing process described in Appendix D of the CSB Administrative Requirements for new data reporting releases and participate in the user acceptance testing process when requested to do so by the Department.

-Report service data on substance abuse prevention and mental health promotion services provided by the CSB that are supported wholly or in part by the SABG set aside for prevention services through the prevention data system planned and implemented by the Department in collaboration with the VACSB DMC, but report funding, expenditure, and cost data on these services through CARS); and report service, funding, expenditure, and cost data on any other mental health promotion services through Data Reporting Mechanism and CARS.
+Report program service data on substance abuse prevention and mental health promotion services provided by the CSB that are supported wholly or in part by the SABG set aside for prevention services through the prevention data system.
+Report all prevention and any other mental health promotion services financial data (report funding, expenditure, and cost data on these services) through the Department’s Data Reporting Mechanism and in accordance with Appendix D: User Acceptance Testing Process of Addendum I - Administrative Requirements and Processes and Procedures

+.

 Report data and information required by the current Appropriation Act.